zzx198411/learngit/readme.txt

 Git is a distributed version control system.
-Creating a new branch is master for zzx198411.
+Creating a new branch is master.